devbyray/raymonschouwenaar-blog/site/content/post/2018/2018-04-02-how-to-commit-multiple-users-github.md

  > Co-authored-by: Name2 <username2@users.noreply.github.com>"
 ```

 For every co-author you need a name, that can be a first and lastname or a name of choice.
-After the name you add a email adress of that user between the `<>` arrows.
+After the name you add a email address of that user between the `<>` arrows.

-If a co-author wil keep his/her emailadress private you can simply use the github noreply email adress "githubusername@users.noreply.github.com".
+If a co-author wil keep his/her emailadress private you can simply use the github noreply emailadress "githubusername@users.noreply.github.com".

 ### Git GUI and via Github website